 The Council takes lots of decisions every day about how to provide public services and spend money.
-These decisions are taken by the cabinet, made up of the Mayor and seven cabinet members.
+These decisions are taken by the cabinet, made up of the Mayor, 9 cabinet members and 2 mayoral advisors.

 To make sure these decisions are taken fairly, that local people get a say on how policies are produced, and that services are provided in the best possible way, many of the councillors sit on scrutiny commissions.
-In Hackney we have five commissions.
+In Hackney we have 4 scrutiny commissions and an overarching scrutiny panel.

 Children and young people